Austin Riley Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in the league.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (5.00).
+- The Nationals' 5.00 team ERA ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 242 total home runs at a clip of 1.5 per game (most in baseball).
+- Nationals pitchers combine to allow 243 total home runs at a clip of 1.5 per game (most in baseball).

+- Rutledge (1-1 with a 6.00 ERA and eight strikeouts in 15 2/3 innings pitched) makes the start for the Nationals, his fourth of the season.

-- His most recent appearance was on Sunday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up five hits.
+- The righty last appeared on Sunday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.